paul-chaffin/EventTrackerProject/README.md

 * JUnit tests execute alphabetically...or in descending order of the length of the test name...or in any order they want.
 * Comment blocks for easy identification
 * Throw down your closing curly braces <i>before</i> you write any block code to avoid losing them
+* Understand the stack of Angular components using a mental model
+* If you don't understand the code you're writing, follow the patterns until you do